HL7/davinci-crd/src/pagecontent/hooks.md

 The following sections describe the hooks covered by this implementation guide and describes any constraints, profiles and R4 resources expected to be supported by conformant implementations.

+The hooks listed on the CDS hooks website are subject to update by the community at any time until they go through the ballot process.
+However, all substantive changes are noted in the _changes_ section at the bottom of each hook.
+For each hook listed below, this specification identifies a specific version.
+For the sake of interoperability, implementers are expected to adhere to the interface defined in the specified version of each hook, though compatible changes from future versions can also be supported.
+Servers **SHALL** handle unrecognized context elements by ignoring them.

-##### Pre-existing hooks
+##### appointment-book
-These hooks are defined within the [CDS Hook specification](https://cds-hooks.hl7.org/hooks) and have been through multiple connectathons and review by the community.
-As such, they are relatively stable, though still potentially subject to change

-###### medication-prescribe
-This hook is described in the CDS Hook specification [here](https://cds-hooks.hl7.org/hooks/medication-prescribe).
+This hook is described in the CDS Hook specification [here](https://cds-hooks.hl7.org/hooks/appointment-book).
+This version of the CRD implementation guide refers to version 1.0.

+This hook would be triggered when a provider books a future appointment for the patient with themselves or their own organization as well as when they book an appointment for a patient with someone else.
+(Whether the workflow will be one of creating an appointment or creating a ServiceRequest - and triggering the 'order' hooks - may vary depending on both the service and the organizations involved.)

+Potentially relevant CRD advice related to this hook might include:

+* Requirements related to the intended location and/or participants (e.g. warnings about out-of-network)

+* Requirements related to the service being booked (e.g. is prior authorization needed?, is the service covered?, is the indication appropriate?, is special documantation required?)

+* Requirements related to the timing of the service (e.g. is the coverage still expected to be in effect? is the service too soon since the last service of that type?

+* Reminders about additional services that should be scheduled or booked for the same patient - either as part of the scheduled encounter or as part of additional appointments that could be created at the same time.

+While this hook supports useIds of Patient and RelatedPerson, for CRD purposes it is sufficient to support Practitioner and PractitionerRole.
+Support for Patient and RelatedPerson as users is optional.
+(Note that Practitioner includes both licensed healthcare professionals as well as administrative staff.)

-There are no constraints or special rules related to this hook beyond the profiles expected to be used for the resources resolved to by the patientId or encounterId or in the `medications` context element:
+The profiles expected to be used for the resources resolved to by the userId, patientId and encounterId and in the `appointments` context elements are as follows:
 <table class="grid">
   <thead>
     <tr>